jaalto/project--emacs-epackage-template/README.rst

   Emacs features lisp-mnt, checkdoc etc. Report problems to upstream issue tracker.

-BUILDING CONTACT TO UPSTREAM
+CONTACTING UPSTREAM

 Is upstream still there?
-Find out his email from file, EmacsWiki or Google and send a mail to notify about his software being packaged.
+Find out his email from files, EmacsWiki or Google and send a mail to notify that his software is being packaged.
 Ask what email address he prefers to use for contact.
 Ask where he keeps latest code.
 Ask if he uses public Version Control.
 It's very important to try to reach upstream and build contact for future